yoloyash/PasteAsFile/README.md

 4. The text is saved as a temporary file with the configured extension (``.py`` by default).
 5. That file is copied to your clipboard, ready to be pasted (e.g., into an email attachment, Slack, Discord, etc.).

 Right-click the tray icon to quickly switch the default extension.
-A small dialog lets you pick from common options like `.py`, `.txt` or `.md`, or enter any custom extension.
+The tray menu displays the current choice, and a modern dialog lets you pick from common options like `.py`, `.txt`, or `.md`, or enter any custom extension.

 ## A Note on Security